 National Grid's Leeds - Pleasant Valley 345 kV corridor includes two 345 kV lines from north to south: Leeds - Pleasant Valley and Leeds - Athens - Pleasant Valley.
 Starting in 2022, each of these lines would be over LTE ratings for two combinations of N-1-1 contingencies.
-The most severe contingency pair would cause the Leeds - Pleasant Valley 345 kV line to be loaded at 104% of it LTE rating for loss of the Roseton - East Fishkill 345 kV line followed by the loss of the Athens - Pleasant Valley 345 kV line.
-Similarly, the Athens - Pleasant Valley 345 kV line would be loaded at 103% of it LTE rating for loss of the Roseton - East Fishkill 345 kV line followed by the loss of the Roseton - East Fishkill 345 kV line followed by the loss of the Leeds - Pleasant Valley 345 kV line.
-These overloads are due to a lack of transmission capability and/or generation in the Lower Hudson Valley and New York City areas.
-These deficiencies are due to load growth and a reduction in generation in the

-Lower Hudson Valley and New York City areas.
+The most severe contingency pair would cause the Leeds - Pleasant Valley 345 kV line to be loaded at 102% of it LTE rating for loss of the Roseton - East Fishkill 345 kV line followed by the loss of the Athens - Pleasant Valley 345 kV line.
+Similarly, the Athens - Pleasant Valley 345 kV line would be loaded at 101% of it LTE rating for loss of the Roseton - East Fishkill 345 kV line followed by the loss of the Leeds - Pleasant Valley 345 kV line.
+These overloads are due to load growth and a reduction in generation in the Lower Hudson Valley and New York City areas.
 As noted in Section 3.5, 1,218 MW of generation is considered retired in Zones J and K, and as noted in Appendix C, peak load growth in Zones G through K is 2,514 MW from 2012 to 2022.
 These two factors have also resulted in an LOLE deficiency in 2020.
-The root cause of both the LOLE and N-1-1 deficiencies are accordingly the same and addressing the LOLE deficiency in 2020 would also address the transmission security deficiency in 2022.
+The root cause of both the LOLE and N-1-1 deficiencies are accordingly the same and addressing the LOLE deficiency in 2020 would also address the transmission overloads in 2022.
 Therefore, there is no need to separately address this transmission security deficiency at this time.

 ConEdison's Ramapo substation includes six 345 kV transmission connections and two O&R 345/138 kV transformers that serve the O&R service area.
 Starting in 2013 the NYISO observed that post-contingency flows on either of the 345/138 kV O&R transformers could reach 132% of the LTE thermal limit for three combinations of NYSRC N-1-1 design criteria contingencies.
 The most severe contingency combines the loss of a 345/138kV transformer supply into the O&R system, and the subsequent loss of two additional sources due to a stuck breaker.
-O&R has indicated that it is reviewing its LTPplans to ensure that it addresses these contingenciesoverloads by 2016.
+O&R has indicated that it is reviewing its LTP to ensure that it addresses these overloads by 2016.